Chorro/prozzie/docs/protocols/flow.md

 In order to use your own sfacctd outside prozzie, you can configure it to send to wizzie prozzie, following a configuration found in [pmacctd](#pmacctd), but using `sfacctd_renormalize` instead of `pmacctd_renormalize`, and no interface.

+You can check that messages are properly delivered using `prozzie kafka consume <your-sflow-topic>`.

 ## [pmacctd](http://www.pmacct.net/)
 You can use your own pmacctd probe installation to avoid sflow/netflow